franneck94/Vscode-C-Cpp-Runner/README.md

 - 🐞 Debug*: This task will start a debugging session for the binary.
 - 🗑️ Clean*: This helper task will delete all compiled object files (*.o).

-*This task is only present if the build task was executed previously.
+*This task is a no-op if the build task was not executed previously.

 You can also press the shortcut `ctrl+shift+r` to get a quick pick dropdown for the tasks.
 For example, if you select a folder called *"vscode-test/folder1"* you will see the following tasks: